Epcot’s Rose and Crown Pub with Fireworks Viewing

 For a larger party, or one that generally takes their time, a reservation start time between an hour and a half to two hours prior would probably work.
 However, the closer you can get to an hour ahead of time, the better off you are.

-When Doug and I used this strategy, we had a 7:45p reservation (for a 9:00p fireworks show) and it worked perfectly.
+When we’ve used this strategy, we had a 7:45p reservation (for a 9:00p fireworks show) and it worked out fine.
 If the fireworks show starts at a different time during your trip, adjust accordingly.

-Because you are looking for such a specific time, you might want to bump Rose and Crown up on your priority dining reservation list.
+Because you are looking for such a specific reservation time, you might want to have Rose and Crown near the top of your list when making your Disney dining reservations.

 Fireworks view from Rose and Crown Pub Epcot